Core Principles

 The Sun asks us to remember what we truly are—not the accumulated roles and masks, but the witnessing consciousness behind all experience.
 In its heat, we find the courage to burn away what no longer serves.
 In its light, we discover the path forward.
 In its steady presence, we recognize the soul that neither rises nor sets, but eternally observes the cosmic dance from the still center of being.

 To know the Sun in your chart is to know where your sovereignty lies, where your father’s legacy lives, where your courage will be tested and your dignity established.
 It marks the throne room of your existence—sometimes occupied with grace, sometimes vacant through abdication, but always waiting for you to claim your rightful place in the kingdom of consciousness.
+The Sun neither apologizes for its brilliance nor dims itself unnecessarily—it simply shines, fulfilling its dharma of illumination, inviting all beings to do the same.

 References